 Rupture of the cranial cruciate ligament is one of the commonest problems that is referred to us.
-Rupture of this ligament can be partial or complete and the cartilages in the knee can be damaged because of the instability that results.
+The rupture of this ligament can be partial or complete and the cartilage in the knee can be damaged because of the instability that results.

-We operate on several of these cases per week.
-These injuries can either be treated with one of a group of techniques using a suture around the outside of the joint to give support while periarticular fibrosis or scarring develops, or more commonly by using one of a number of bone-cutting techniques to change the way that the knee works to help the patient to cope with a ruptured cranial cruciate ligament.
+At West Midlands, Referrals we operate on several of these cases per week.
+These injuries can either be treated with one of a group of techniques using a suture around the outside of the joint to give support.
+At the same time, periarticular fibrosis or scarring develops or more commonly by using one of several bone-cutting techniques to change the way that the knee works to help the patient to cope with a ruptured cranial cruciate ligament.
 The procedure that we most commonly recommend is tibial tuberosity advancement (TTA) which is featured in a separate article.

-Alternate bone cutting techniques which we often use are the tibial closing wedge tibial osteotomy (CWTO) or tibial plateau leveling osteotomy (TPLO).
+Alternate bone cutting techniques which we often use are the tibial closing wedge tibial osteotomy (CWTO) or tibial plateau levelling osteotomy (TPLO).
 We often use CWTO in small dogs and in dogs with steep “tibial plateaus”.
-We often use both CWTO or TPLO in larger breed dogs if they are notably “bouncey” or if they have small tibial crests (an anatomical feature of the tibia).
+We often use both CWTO or TPLO in larger breed dogs if they are notably “bouncy” or if they have small tibial crests (an anatomical feature of the tibia).

 In TPLO, one curved cut is made in the tibia.
 A special curved saw (different sizes of blades for different sizes of dogs) is used.
 The curved cut allows the tibial plateau to be rotated to reduce the angle of its slope relative to the long axis of the tibia.
 It is then fixed in the new position with a plate and screws.